ciromattia/kcc/README.md

 KCC avoids many common formatting issues (some of which occur [even on the Kindle Store](https://github.com/ciromattia/kcc/wiki/Bad-Formatting-Examples)), such as:
 1) faded black levels causing unneccessarily low contrast, which is hard to see and can cause eyestrain.
 2) unneccessary margins at the bottom of the screen
-3) inferior image quality due to KindleGen and Kindle Create limitations
-4) incorrect page turn direction for manga that's read right to left
+3) incorrect page turn direction for manga that's read right to left
-5) unaligned two page spreads in landscape, where pages are shifted over by 1
+4) unaligned two page spreads in landscape, where pages are shifted over by 1

 The GUI looks like this, built in Qt6, with my most commonly used settings: